People

 Dept. of Human Development & Family Studies

 I earned my Ph.D. in Developmental Psychology from Cornell University in 2020, with concentrations in Social and Personality Development, Developmental Psychopathology, and Applied Statistics.
-Prior to that, I earned a master's degree in Clinical Psychology ('15) from the University of Central Florida, a bachelor's degree in Psychology (with Honors in the Major, '13) from the University of Central Florida, and a terminal associate degree ('11) from Daytona State College.
+Thus, my work tends to sit at the intersection of developmental, clinical, and personality sciences—I use perspectives and methods from each of these fields to strengthen the questions that I ask.
+Prior to my Ph.D., I earned a master's degree in Clinical Psychology ('15) from the University of Central Florida, a bachelor's degree in Psychology (with Honors in the Major, '13) from the University of Central Florida, and a terminal associate degree ('11) from Daytona State College.
 Over the years, I have been privileged to work with a wonderful collection of mentors, programs, and collaborators.
 Since working as a Postdoctoral Associate at Cornell University, I have been partnered with GripTape, an out-of-school time program that supports youth as they learn about their passions.
 When I was a graduate student, I worked closely with Drs.
 Tony Burrow, Jane Mendle, and Felix Thoemmes, and had the invaluable opportunity to work with the New York State 4-H Program through the Program for Research on Youth Development and Engagement (PRYDE).
-I have co-authored several projects with Dr. Patrick Hill at Washington University in St. Louis, and remain close with my advisor from the University of Central Florida, Dr. Steven Berman.
-My research is heavily informed by my past clinical therapy experiences working with youth in acute psychiatric crisis, and my translational research experiences across these aforementioned youth programs.
+I have co-authored several projects with Dr. Patrick Hill at Washington University in St. Louis and also my advisor from the University of Central Florida, Dr. Steven Berman.
+My research is heavily informed by my past clinical therapy experiences working with youth in acute psychiatric crisis, as well as my translational research experiences across these aforementioned youth programs.

-When I'm not working, I'm usually trying out new restaurants, playing video games, catching up on my favorite shows, doing fun stuff with my pets, taking casual photography, practicing Japanese, or cross-stitching.
+When I'm not working, I'm usually trying out new restaurants, playing video games, catching up on my favorite shows, doing fun stuff with my pets, listening to pop-punk bands from the mid-to-late 2000s and 2010s (e.g., Green Day, Motion City Soundtrack, Fall Out Boy), practicing Japanese, or cross-stitching.

 Graduate Students